PrincetonUniversity/install_lammps/01_installing/ins/tigercpu/scripts.md

-# TigerCPU
+# Tiger

+## CPU

-[TigerCPU](https://researchcomputing.princeton.edu/systems/tiger) is composed of 408 nodes with 40 CPU-cores per node.
-TigerCPU should be used for running multi-node parallel jobs.
+[Tiger (CPU)](https://researchcomputing.princeton.edu/systems/tiger) is composed of 320 nodes with 112 CPU-cores per node.
+Tiger (CPU) should be used for running multi-node parallel jobs.
 Single-node jobs should be run on Della.

 ### Mixed-precision version

-Run the commands below to build a version of LAMMPS for tigercpu with [USER-INTEL](../misc/notes.md#USER-INTEL):
+Run the commands below to build a version of LAMMPS for Tiger (CPU) with [INTEL](../misc/notes.md#INTEL):

 ```
 $ ssh <YourNetID>@tigercpu.princeton.edu